- Language: en

 MyModel.objects.filter(text__contains="\\")

-Removed ENABLE_PSYCO setting
+Removed ENABLE_PSYCO setting¶

-The ENABLE_PSYCO setting no longer exists.
-If your settings file includes ENABLE_PSYCO it will have no effect; to use Psyco, we recommend writing a middleware class to activate it.
+it will have no effect; to use Psyco, we recommend

-What’s new in 0.96?
+What’s new in 0.96?¶

 This revision represents over a thousand source commits and over four hundred bug fixes, so we can’t possibly catalog all the changes.
 Here, we describe the most notable changes in this release.

-New forms library
+New forms library¶

 There are three elements to this transition:

-• We’ve copied the current django.forms to django.oldforms.
+.
 This allows you to upgrade your code now rather than waiting for the backwards-incompatible change and rushing to fix your code after the fact.
-Just change your import statements like this:
+Just change your import statements like this:from django import forms # 0.95-style from django import oldforms as forms # 0.96-style

-Although the newforms library will continue to evolve, it’s ready for use for most common cases.
-We recommend that anyone new to form handling skip the old forms system and start with the new.
+for most common cases.
+We recommend that anyone new to form handling skip the

-For more information about django.newforms, read the newforms documentation.
+For more information about django.newforms

-URLconf improvements
+URLconf improvements¶

 You can now use any callable as the callback in URLconfs (previously, only strings that referred to callables were allowed).
 This allows a much more natural use of URLconfs.
 For example, this URLconf: